Prelf1992/realtime-computer-vision-pipeline/README.md

 * Commit 276: Feat: Improve styling of README to resolve issue. at 2025-07-22 09:13:44
 * Commit 277: Refactor: Improve styling of UI to support new requirements. at 2025-07-22 14:46:32
 * Commit 278: Test: Fix bug in tests for better readability. at 2025-07-23 09:54:09
+* Commit 279: Build: Configure CI for algorithm to improve user experience. at 2025-07-23 10:32:38